openstack-archive/fuel-specs/specs/8.0/multirack-in-fuel-ui.rst

 ------------

 * Nailgun tests should cover the `Cluster` model change
-* Nailgun tests should be updated to handle default node network groups
+* Nailgun tests should be updated to handle default Node network groups
 * Functional UI auto-tests should cover the changes
 * Manual testing